earthly/website/blog/_posts/2023-06-05-build-golang-bazel-gazelle.md

  - Gazelle
  - Bazel
  - Builds
+excerpt: |
+    Learn how to build Go applications with Bazel and Gazelle, two powerful tools that automate the build process and significantly reduce build times.
+This tutorial covers the basics of setting up a workspace, running tests, and developing a basic application using Bazel and Gazelle.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about when to reach for Bazel.
 If you are looking for a simpler approach to building monorepos then [check us out](/).**